SIOSlab/SPITE/README.md

 # SPITE

-Simulation for Prioritization if Imaging Theoretical Exoplanets
+Simulation for Prioritization of Imaging Theoretical Exoplanets

 Created and written by Willard Guy Andrews IV and Daniel Jazlan Wilentz with contributions by Dmitry Savransky